 How much financial assistance is provided?

-Most AA Scholarships are equivalent to one-third or two-thirds of the tuition fees, although the Baylight Scholarship and the David Allford Scholarship enable the AA to offer new students entering the Diploma School (Fourth Year) full-fee scholarships.
-An AA Bursary award covers a student's tuition fees for either half a term or one term of the academic year’s tuition fees.
+Most AA Scholarships are equivalent to one-third or two-thirds of the tuition fees.
+An AA Bursary award covers a student's tuition fees for either half a term or one term of the academic year's tuition fees.